ZoneMinder/zmeventnotification/README.md

 <!-- /TOC -->

 ## Breaking changes - version 1.0 onwards
-version 1.0 moves configuration to a separate `zmeventnotification.ini` file that makes it easier to re-configure.
+Version 1.0 moves configuration to a separate `zmeventnotification.ini` file that makes it easier to re-configure.
 If you are already a user of previous versions and want to migrate to 1.0, please make sure you copy `zmeventnotification.ini` to `/etc`.
 You will need to re-configure the params to your liking in the ini file.